 What Are the Requirements of a Sealed Enclosure

 An enclosure designed to turn a high-power Class 4 laser into a totally safe Class 1 laser system has to prevent access to the area where the laser beam intensity may be hazardous to eyes and skin.

-That requirement extend to removable protective housings.
+That requirement extends to removable protective housings.
 If the removal of protective housings or service panels, for maintenance or otherwise, exposes people to hazardous laser radiation then special labeling has to warn users of the impending increased risk.
-Interlocks can also be used to prevent the laser from shooting when such access panels or protective housings is removed.
+Interlocks can also be used to prevent the laser from shooting when such access panels or protective housings are removed.